Nerzal/tinydom/README.md

 This library is heavily based on [godom](https://github.com/siongui/godom).
 It was changed to be usable in [TinyGo](https://tinygo.org) projects.

+TinyDom wraps nearly every function of `syscall/js`.

+Also TimyDom provides some wrapper around html elements, like the following:

+* form
+* input
+* label
+* output
+* fieldset

 ## Example Usage

 ```go